Working in the Lab

 Postdoctoral Position in Cognitive Neuroscience

-Postdoctoral position to study cortical circuitry underlying memory-guided visual decision-making is available immediately.
-Experimental approaches include extracellular single- and multi-electrode recordings of spiking and LFP activity from prefrontal and extrastriate cortical regions of non-human primates during visual comparison tasks.
-Other approaches include microstimulation and reversible inactivations.
-An important component of the work is a recently established collaboration involving computational modeling aimed at mechanisms underlying maintenance and utilization of visual information in decision-making.
+Postdoctoral position to study cortical circuitry underlying memory-guided visual decision-making is available immediately in the laboratory of Dr. Tatiana Pasternak.
+Experimental approaches include extracellular single- and multi-electrode recordings of spiking and LFP activity from prefrontal and extrastriate cortical regions of non-human primates during complex behavioral tasks.
+Other approaches include reversible inactivation and microstimulation.
+An important component of the work is a collaboration involving computational modeling aimed at mechanisms underlying maintenance and utilization of visual information in decision-making.

-Preference will be given to candidates with strong quantitative background and experience in extracellular recordings in monkeys.
-However, applicants with strong background in related disciplines of systems neuroscience are welcome to apply.
-Experience with MATLAB programming is highly desirable.
-Proficient knowledge of the English language is required.
+Preference will be given to candidates with strong quantitative background with experience in extracellular recordings and analysis of physiological data.
+However, applicants with strong background in related disciplines of systems neuroscience and/or computer science & engineering are welcome to apply.
+Experience with MATLAB programming and proficient knowledge of the English language are required.

 The University of Rochester offers a stimulating research environment and excellent opportunities for interactions and training in cognitive neuroscience and visual science.
 Interested applicants should send CV and names/contact information of three references to Dr. Pasternak.
 Please include a cover letter detailing your current research activities, expertise and the reasons for your interest in this position.